 - Salaries for more senior posts range from £26,000 to in excess of £30,000.

-Staff combining management or strategic roles with tutoring and curriculum development, or those in school management posts with a community remit, may reach higher pay scales.
+- Staff combining management or strategic roles with tutoring and curriculum development, or those in school management posts with a community remit, may receive higher salaries.

 Income figures are intended as a guide only.

 Working hours are typically around 37 to 40 hours per week.
-Hours are often flexible but many contracts require evening and/or weekend work.
+Hours are often flexible, but you may need to work evenings and/or weekends.

-There are good opportunities for part-time working.
-Career breaks may be available.
+There are good opportunities for part-time work and career breaks may be available.